Corrigan v. Buckley: Aftermath

 By upholding the dismissal of the case, the Supreme Court set the precedent that racially exclusive covenants were acceptable and not prohibited by law.
 That led to the spread of covenants throughout the DC area.
 In the years following the case, petition covenants quickly spread to many white neighborhoods in DC.
 Hundreds of lots signed onto petition covenants in 1927, the year after Corrigan v.
 Buckley.
 The covenants were not a federally-mandated form of segregation, and the decision in Corrigan v.
 Buckley seemed to take a few steps back in the progress concerning black civil rights in the United States.

 One major impact of the Corrigan v.
 Buckley case was on the neighborhood on S Street NW, where the covenant was originally signed by Corrigan and Buckley.
 Buckley stopped Helen Curtis from moving into No. 1727 on S Street.
 However, as the court case was being fought, Dr. Emmett J. Scott, a black man, moved into No. 1711 of S Street in April 1923.
 That caused a very quick migration of the white community out of the neighborhood.
 By 1934, the neighborhood had an 86% nonwhite population.
-The population shift showed the extreme effect that one black could have on a neighborhood that was almost completely inhabited by whites.
+The population shift showed the extreme effect that one black person could have on a neighborhood that was almost completely inhabited by whites.
 Many neighborhoods shifted dramatically during this time, as many DC white people left the city for the suburbs.
-The "white flight," as it was coined, was often the result of a black moving into a neighborhood that was almost completely inhabited by whites.
+The "white flight," as it was coined, was often the result of a black person moving into a neighborhood that was almost completely inhabited by whites.
 The white people still living in those houses feared that their property values would go down dramatically unless they sold right away; they would thus move out to the suburbs as quickly as possible.

 The ramifications of Corrigan v.
 Buckley were felt throughout the DC area.
 The use of covenants spread rapidly until almost entire neighborhoods were promised to be racially homogeneous.
 Blacks now faced the possibility of lawsuits if they used loopholes to work around the housing restrictions.
 Some blacks who managed to sneak past the covenants and the occasionally-racist sellers, and to move into a home would often lead to a mass exodus of whites to other areas.
 The precedent that racial exclusion in terms of housing was acceptable lasted for a few decades before the issue was reconsidered by the judicial system.
 It was only at Shelley v.
 Kraemer (1948) that the Supreme Court determined that it was unconstitutional for the legal system to enforce covenants.
 Corrigan v.
 Buckley set the precedent that racially restrictive covenants were just, and it lasted for years.